prish-xh/coding4med/README.md

-# translate-codon
+# translate-codon & reverse-complement
-#created to help translate genetic codons using python
+#created to help translate genetic codons and find the reverse complement using python